Mardi Gras refers to the bright, vibrant celebrations of excess held around the world leading up to Ash Wednesday.

-We can’t all make it to the Big Easy for Carnival, so here are some easy tips to throw your own Mardi Gras and drive away those midwinter blues.
+If you can’t make it to the Big Easy for Carnival, here are some easy tips to throw your own Mardi Gras party and drive away those midwinter blues.

 Decorate with Masks and Throws

-All you need are some cheap masks and tons of beaded necklaces for decorations.
-You can find them at any dollar store, party store, or online.
+All you need are some cheap masks and plenty of beaded necklaces for decorations.
+You can find them at any party store, dollar store, or online.
 Plastic beaded necklaces are common “throws” among other trinkets thrown from parade floats during Mardi Gras.

-- Cover party tables with purple, gold, and green tableclothes.
-Purple stands for justice, green means faith, and gold represents power.
+- Cover your party tables with purple, gold, and green tablecloths.
+As Mardi Gras goes, purple represents justice, green stands for faith, and gold represents power.

-- Hang masks from doorways, on walls, and around your tablescape.
+- Hang masks from doorways, walls, and your tablescape.

 Make a Playlist

-Music is at the heart of New Orleans.
-And, it’s a vital part of any Mardi Gras party.
-Here are a few tunes for your party playlist that capture Louisiana’s rich musical heritage:
+Music is at the heart of New Orleans and a vital part of any Mardi Gras party.
+Here are a few classic, crowd-pleasing tunes for your party playlist that capture Louisiana’s rich musical heritage:

 - Ain’t Nothin’ but a Party by Dirty Dozen Brass Band